devops-apps/kubernetes/README.md

-Description : This a install scripts repository about kubernetes !
+Description : This a install documentation about kubernetes !